igor11191708/permission-swift-example/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FThe-Igor%2Fgrand-access%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/The-Igor/grand-access) [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FThe-Igor%2Fgrand-access%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/The-Igor/grand-access)

-## Why ?!
-So, while working on some projects, I kept running into designs that needed the rights request functions to be in different visual components.
-Instead of copying and pasting the same code everywhere, I decided to streamline things by pulling that functionality into its own package.

 This project is a SwiftUI example demonstrating how to handle camera permission and scanning functionality in an iOS application.
 The project utilizes the `grand_access` library to manage permissions.

-This example is created to demonstrate the usage of the [grand_access](https://github.com/The-Igor/grand-access) library.
+This example is created to demonstrate the usage of the [grand access](https://github.com/The-Igor/grand-access) library.

 ## Features